eficode-academy/istio-katas/05-securing-with-mtls.md

 Go to Graph menu item and select the **Versioned app graph** from the drop down menu.
 Select the checkboxes as shown in the below image.

 Now we see a missing padlock on the traffic towards `v1` of the name service.
+(It might take a second to update, but if you select the connection, you may already be able to see the "percentage of mTLS" traffic decreasing.)

 ![No mTLS towards v1](images/kiali-mtls-destrule-anno.png)